Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 This new approach aligns the Tasmanian Government with the Australian Government, and implements new arrangements that are more inclusive.

-In partnership with the Aboriginal community, enhanced resources and training will be developed to support teachers to deliver the history and cultures component of the Australian curriculum with a focus on Tasmanian Aboriginal people.
+In partnership with Aboriginal communities, enhanced resources and training will be developed to support teachers to deliver the history and cultures component of the Australian curriculum with a focus on Tasmanian Aboriginal people.

-Legislation to amend the Constitution Act passed through the State Parliament on 26 October, 2016.
+Legislation to amend the Constitution Act passed through the State Parliament on 26 October 2016 and received Royal Assent on 15 December 2016.
 The amended Preamble reads:

 “And whereas the Parliament, on behalf of all the people of Tasmania, acknowledges the Aboriginal people as Tasmania’s First People and the traditional and original owners of Tasmanian lands and waters; recognises the enduring spiritual, social, cultural and economic importance of traditional lands and waters to Tasmanian Aboriginal people; and recognises the unique and lasting contributions that Tasmanian Aboriginal people have made and continue to make to Tasmania.”